I/H Section Calculator

-This tool calculates the properties of a an I/H shaped cross-section, also known as W-beam or double-T. Enter the shape dimensions h, b, tfand twbelow.
+This tool calculates the properties of an I/H cross-section, also known as double-tee, I-beam or I-section.
+Enter the shape dimensions h, b, tf and tw below.
 The calculated results will have the same units as your input.
 Please use consistent units for any input.

 Properties related to x-x axis:

 Properties related to y-y axis:

 Table of contents

 The area A and the perimeter P, of an I/H cross-section, can be found with the next formulas:

 Moment of Inertia